UPCeramicKnee/motor-controller/README.md

 # capstone-motor-controller
-## Senior Project 2015
+Capstone Project 2015

 ### About

 Arduino 1.6.0 code and experiments to control our NEMA 34 stepper motor with a microcontroller.
-For our [senior project at University of Portland](https://engineering.projects.up.edu/ceramicknee/).
+For our [capstone project at University of Portland](https://engineering.projects.up.edu/ceramicknee/).
 Right now these are just some prototypes but we will try to keep this updated with future code.

 ### Parts List